Starlink vs. Spectrum: Is Satellite or Cable Better?

 The Verdict: Should you get Starlink or Spectrum?

-When it comes down to it, Spectrum gives you a lot more for a lot less, but is only available to small percentage of the country, and mostly populated areas.
-Starlink, while more expensive and at times not as reliable, is still great for rural customers.
+When it comes down to it, Spectrum gives you a lot more for a lot less, but it is only available to a small percentage of the country, and mostly populated areas.
+Starlink, although more expensive and occasionally less reliable, remains an excellent option for rural customers.

 If you have access, Spectrum is definitely the way to go.
 You get faster internet service for a lot less money than you’d pay for Starlink.
 The only exception would be if you wanted internet for boating, RV use, or another mobile application, in which case Starlink is the way to go.